gitbls/pistrong/README.md

 cert.
 Refer to the cert link email for the fields to fill in when creating the VPN.

-* I don't think you can use a blank password for the device cert on iOS, but why would you need to?
+* I don't think you can use a blank password for the device cert on iOS (but you can on Windows).
+Why would you need to?
 Cut/paste the key and you're good to go.

 * Configuration of your email server is beyond the scope of this document.
 However, if you install postfix on a Raspberry Pi and take all